Fryup

 Kiplin Hall

 Kiplin Hall is a Jacobean house built in 1619.
-We paid £10 to look round, which included the gardens, lake as well as the hall itself.
-Despite it being the middle of summer, the weather wasn’t looking too good so we decided we would walk around the lake first, after first taking a few photos of hedges that were shaped like peacocks.
+We paid £10 to look round, which included the gardens, lake, as well as the hall itself.

-The walk takes about half an hour; there were lots of geese (who all made their way into the water when we wandered past), a couple of swans and a heron perched on an island in the middle of the lake.
-There’s a lovely view of the hall from across the lake which I posed in front of.
+The walk around the lake takes about half an hour.
+There were lots of geese (who all made their way into the water when we wandered past), a couple of swans, and a heron perched on an island in the middle of the lake.
+There’s a lovely view of the hall from across the lake.

 Returning from the walk, we looked around the hall.
 There are 3 floors to look around – my favourite room was the library.
 Before we left we made sure to visit the gardens.
 There was a new garden museum showing the history of the gardens since the hall was first built.
 I love a walled garden, and it was filled with roses and beautiful wildflowers.